PyrApple/io_export_catt/readme.md

 Adding a * to the end of an object name will flag its face for automatic edge scattering in CATT upon export.
 Adding a * to the end of a collection name will flag its direct children (only work on 1st level children) objects faces for automatic edge scattering in CATT upon export.

+## Weird face normal inversion during export

+If parts of the objects in the scene have their normals that gets inverted during the export (while others don't), it is likely because they have a negative scale.
+Select the object and use the "apply scale" operator.

+Note: worst case scenario, if the first object processed during the export (can be any in the scene) has a negative scale, and all the others have a positive scale, the normal of all but the first object will be reversed during export.
+Conclusion: keep objects scale positive.

 ## Using exported model in CATT-Acoustic